 - Braces only work when they hurt.

 - Braces used to hurt a lot in order to give results, but many improvements have made them a lot less painful.
 You may experience tenderness after your adjustments, but it will fade after a day or two, leaving you pain-free.

 - Braces are the only option if I have alignment issues.

 - This used to be true, but you have a lot more options nowadays.
 You can turn to clear plastic liners that train your teeth while being practically invisible.
 When you’re exploring orthodontists, you can ask them about what options they provide and choose the specialist who offers the best solution for you.

-- Your teeth will continue to move after your braces are removed, and they can get out of alignment over time.
+- A common orthodontic myth is that your teeth will continue to move after your braces are removed, and they can get out of alignment over time.
 That is why orthodontists provide retainers for their patients to wear at night.
 The retainers prevent misalignment from happening after the braces are gone.

 - Orthodontic treatment can last anywhere from a few months to several years.
 Your teeth start moving the minute you get braces on, but you won’t see big changes.
 In fact, you might see new spaces appear mid-treatment.
 Your orthodontist will have planned for this and you can ask what is happening next in your treatment plan.